opendocsg/slw-judgments-backfill/2014_SGHC_192/report.md

 electing a new one in its place.
 The shareholders cannot usurp the powers which are vested in the directors by the company’s articles: _John Shaw_ at 134.

-81     The second line of authority states that the members in general meeting can control the board of directors by passing an ordinary resolution, provided the resolution is not inconsistent with the Companies Act or the articles of the company: see for example _Marshall’s Valve Gear Co Ltd v Manning Wardle & Co Ltd_ [1909] 1 Ch 267; and _Credit Development Pte Ltd v IMO Pte Ltd_ [1993] 1 SLR(R) 68 (“ _Credit Development_ ”).
+81     The second line of authority states that the members in general meeting can control the board of directors by passing an ordinary resolution, provided the resolution is not inconsistent with the Companies Act or the articles of the company: see for example _Marshall’s Valve Gear Co Ltd v Manning Wardle & Co Ltd_ [1909] 1 Ch 267; and _Credit Development Pte Ltd v IMO Pte Ltd_ <span class="citation">[1993] 1 SLR(R) 68</span> (“ _Credit Development_ ”).

 82     In _Credit Development_ , the issue was whether the shareholders had the power to pass resolutions to appoint accountants and solicitors to investigate the affairs of the company (in this case, the company’s articles contained a provision that was identical to the old Art 73).
 Lim Tiong Qwee JC held that this was a matter of interpreting the company’s articles.
 On this basis he found that the shareholders did have such a power.
 He observed (at [22]):